holt/syringe/README.md

 <img src="https://github.com/holt/syringe/blob/master/img/todos.png?raw=true" align="center" title="What to do... what to do..."/>

 <sup>+ CSS and images courtesy of the awesome [TodoMVC](http://todomvc.com) project</sup>

-### "Can I see a _less_ complex example?"

-This [jsFiddle](http://jsfiddle.net/zenserve/HfGj4/) shows how Syringe can be used to build a simple form validation component.

 ### "Aren't we just making a curry?"